mrdmnd/portunus/README.md

 running this service is running a multithreaded simulation server binary.
 This is an embarassingly parallel problem, with minimal data dependencies.
 Simulation is mostly a CPU-bound problem.

-### Gearset Generation Tool

-This tool takes in a protobuf containing all possible items for each player slot as well as a set of pruning constraints, and returns a protobuf containing each non-dominated gearset.
-A "dominated" gearset is one that is inferior to another gear-set along every dimension.

 ### Deep Reinforcement Learning Client